gaalcaras/ncm-R/README.md

 then look at `nvim.log_py3_ncm_r`.
 You can also `tail -f nvim.log_py3_*
 | grep ncmR` to get only ncm-R messages.

+Some tests can be run.
+The idea is to have two windows side to side (using tmux, i3 or whatever you like).
+In one window, run `./test/nvim_init` and monitor what happens in Neovim.
+On the other window, run `python test/test_ncmr.py`: it will guide you through the different test cases.

 ### Contributors

 Special thanks to [@jalvesaq](https://github.com/jalvesaq) for making several